Affiliate of Centre for Digital Cultures & Societies

 Oluremi (Remi) is an Associate Professor of Management in the UQ Business School at the University of Queensland, Australia.
 Remi served as the Management Discipline Leader (2020-2021).
 The Management Discipline is the largest in the UQ Business School.
 She has had an extensive teaching experience in tertiary institutions across three nations.
 Remi is a Senior Fellow of the Higher Education Academy (SFHEA) and her principal research interests include conflict management, emotions, leadership, diversity, team work and employee physical work environment and territoriality.
 The results of her cutting-edge research have been presented in several international (e.g. US Academy of Management - AOM, European Group for Organizational Studies-EGOS & International Association of Conflict Management - IACM conference) and national conferences (e.g. Australia and New Zealand Academy of Management- ANZAM).
 Remi is an award-winning researcher and has published in reputable journals such as Journal of Organizational Behavior (JOB), Organization Studies (OS), Applied Psychology: An International Review (APIR), International Journal of Conflict Management (IJCM), Journal of Business Research (JBR) and Journal of Business Ethics (JBE).
 She has also written many book chapters and co-edited the Handbook of Conflict Management Research (Edward Edgar) and Organizational Behaviour and the Physical Environment of Work (Routledge).
 Remi is the immediate past Editor in Chief of the Journal of Management and Organization and she is currently on the editorial boards of the International Journal of Conflict Management, Negotiation and Conflict Management Research Journal and Strategic Change.
 Remi is the Convenor andLeader of the UQ's Next Generation of Workspaces Research Network(NGWN-https://business.uq.edu.au/research/research-areas/management/next-generation-workspaces) and the Chair of the UQ Cultural Inclusion Council (CIC-https://staff.uq.edu.au/information-and-services/human-resources/diversity-and-inclusion/cultural-and-linguistic-diversity/uq-cultural-inclusion-council).
 She is a recipient (with others) of a highly coveted Australian Research Council (ARC) Discovery Grant awarded to study the impact of employee physical work environment (e.g. office configurations) on employees' territoriality, wellbeing and productivity.
 She has appeared on radio (national/international), TV and newspapers talking about workspace issues.
 Remi is a member of the Australian Human Resource Institute (AHRI), the US Academy of Management (AOM), the International Association of Conflict Management (IACM) and Australian and New Zealand Academy of Management (ANZAM).

-I am a sociocultural anthropologist in the School of Social Science at the University of Queensland and current (2021-present) Director of the Master of Development Practice program.
-My research is focussed on the social and cultural dimensions of ecological and economic change, especially that driven by the extractives industry and experienced by Indigenous Peoples.
-Current research is engaged in the epistemological, political and practical problems of 'seeing' harms from large scale mining projects, especially lithium in the 'critical minerals' extraction boom (see a recent FILM made with research collaborators), and in relation to groundwater and associated community futures.
-Ethnographic methodologies and theory that rely on sustained, engaged, and ethical relationships characterise my practice in Australia and Chile and resulting publications.
+Sally Babidge is a sociocultural anthropologist in the School of Social Science at the University of Queensland and current Director of the Bachelor of Social Science and Master of Development Practice program.
+Her research is focussed on the social and cultural dimensions of ecological and economic change, especially that driven by the extractives industry and experienced by Indigenous Peoples in Chile and Australia.
+Current projects consider the political, practical and epistemological problems of 'seeing' harms from large scale mining projects, especially in the 'critical minerals' extraction boom (see a recent short FILM made with research collaborators in Chile), and in relation to groundwater and associated community futures.
+Ethnographic methodologies and theory that rely on sustained, engaged, and ethical relationships characterise her practice in Australia and Chile and resulting publications.

-I design courses for and teach in the undergraduate major in anthropology, as well as for multidisciplinary areas of teaching in theory and methodology for Humanities and Social Science Faculty Honours students and in program design for the Development Practice students.
-HDR students from anthropology and other social science backgrounds undertake research under my supervision on questions associated with ecological futures, especially water, but also territorial relations, and in areas of political anthropology, and decolonial and feminist theory and method.
+She designs courses for and teaches in the undergraduate major in anthropology, multidisciplinary teaching in theory and methodology for Humanities and Social Science Faculty Honours students.
+HDR students in anthropology and mixed social science undertake research under her supervision on questions associated with ecological futures, especially water, territorial relations, and in areas of political and environmental anthropology, decolonial, feminist and other critical foci of theory and methodology.

 Faculty of Health, Medicine and Behavioural Sciences